s-a-nersisyan/ExhauFS/README.md

       Maximal estimated pipeline running time.

   * `scoring_functions`
-      List with names for scoring functions (from `accuracy_scores.py`) which will be calculated for each classifier.
+      List with names for scoring functions (from [Accuracy scores section](#functions-and-classes)) which will be calculated for each model.

   * `main_scoring_function`
-      Key from scoring_functions dict defining the "main" scoring function which will be optimized during cross-validation and will be used for classifier filtering.
+      Key from scoring_functions dict defining the "main" scoring function which will be optimized during cross-validation and will be used for model filtering.

   * `main_scoring_threshold`
-      A number defining threshold for classifier filtering: classifiers with score below this threshold on training/filtration sets will not be further evaluated.
+      A number defining threshold for model filtering: models with score below this threshold on training/filtration sets will not be further evaluated.

     * `n_processes`
       Number of processes / threads to run on.